 There are few days when every permit holder will be looking for a parking spot at the same time.
 People are always away on sick leave, vacations, working from home, who have non-traditional working hours, or decide not to drive on certain days.
 For a campus model, students have variable schedules, exam days, field trips, and staff have sabbaticals.

 Most of the time, you could take the list of permit holders for any given lot and put them into clearly defined categories.
 For a campus example, a lot might accommodate staff, residents, and commuters.
-Each category of user has different requirements for the lot and will inevitably use it at different times and for different lengths of time.
+Each category of user has different requirements for the lot.
+They will inevitably use it at different times and for different lengths of time.
 Different oversell rates for different permit categories is common.
-Take for example the scenario for Western Carolina University who outlined their oversell rates in their Master Plan and recommended the following for permit categories (summarized and abbreviated):
+Take for example the scenario for Western Carolina University who outlined their oversell rates in their Master Plan.
+They recommended the following for permit categories (summarized and abbreviated):

 Evaluate Each Lot Independently

 Not all lots should be treated the same when it comes to permit overselling.
-Larger lots obviously allow for a higher percentage of overselling because there is generally more variability built in with a larger user base.
-Also consider that lots with high turnover can oversell more parking permits than those used by people for most of the day.
+Larger lots obviously allow for a higher percentage of overselling.
+There is generally more variability built in with a larger user base.
+Also, consider that lots with high turnover can oversell more parking permits than those used by people for the day.

 As part of your overall strategy, you may also want to review lots with reserved stalls.
 Generally, these spaces don’t accommodate overselling.
 They do however come at a price premium which might make up for the lack of overselling.
-However, if you monitor your reserved stall lots closely and see a high level of vacancy during certain days or times you could consider converting them to unreserved to allow for overselling or even make them accessible to other permit holders during certain hour
+However, you can monitor your reserved stall lots and note a high level of vacancy during certain days/times.
+You could consider converting them to unreserved to allow for overselling.
+Another possibility is to make them accessible to other permit holders during certain hours.

 Monitor and Adjust